How to Get to Morzine | Transfers, Airports & Travel Guide

 Taxi to Morzine

-• Direct to your accommodation: Morzine is a road-access resort, so most transfers can drop you close to where you’re staying.
+• Direct to resort: Morzine is a road-access resort, so most transfers can drop you close to where you’re staying.

 • Skis and snowboards included: no extra charge when added in advance.